InfinitumForm/cf-geoplugin/readme.txt

 == Upgrade Notice ==

-= 7.9.1 =
+= 7.9.2 =
-* Fixed SEO redirection because of CORS (Cross-Origin Resource Sharing) protection
+* Added manual bypass for the SEO redirection
+* Added subversion control for the older PHP and WordPress versions
+* Added logging control in the settings
-* Fixed error logging
+* Fixed PHP bugs from the previous version

 == Other Notes ==